tycrek/ass/.github/README.md

 [Caddy]: https://caddyserver.com/
 [my tutorial]: https://old.jmoore.dev/tutorials/2021/03/caddy-express-reverse-proxy/

-## Generating new tokens

-If you need to generate a new token at any time, run `npm run new-token <username>`.
-This will **automatically** load the new token so there is no need to restart ass.
-Username field is optional; if left blank, a random username will be created.

 ## Cloudflare users

 In your Cloudflare DNS dashboard, set your domain/subdomain to **DNS Only** if you experience issues with **Proxied**.